derv82/wifite/readme.md

 _Wifite is for Linux only._

-Wifite was designed for use with [Backtrack 5 R1](http://www.backtrack-linux.org/) Linux distrbution.
-The script also appears to work with Ubuntu 11/10, Debian 6, and Fedora 16.
+Wifite was designed for use with pentesting distributions of Linux, such as [Backtrack 5 R1](http://www.backtrack-linux.org/), [BlackBuntu](http://www.blackbuntu.com/), [BackBox](http://www.backbox.org); any Linux distributions with wireless drivers patched for injection.
+The script appears to also operate with Ubuntu 11/10, Debian 6, and Fedora 16.

 Wifite must be run as __root__.
 This is required by the suite of programs it uses.
 Running downloaded scripts as root is a bad idea.
 I recommend using the Backtrack 5 R1 bootable Live CD, a bootable USB stick (for persistent), or a virtual machine.
 Note that Virtual Machines cannot directly access hardware so a wireless USB dongle would be required.